programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 To access IIIF Workbench, login to your [GitHub](github.com) account in a web browser.
 You'll need to give the IIIF Workbench access to your account's public repositories in order to create a new repository with your processed image files.

-Once you've logged in, you can access the [IIIF Workbench](https://workbench.gdmrdigital.com/login.xhtml) in a web browser at https://workbench.gdmrdigital.com/.
+Once you have logged in, you can access the [IIIF Workbench](https://workbench.gdmrdigital.com/login.xhtml) in a web browser at [https://workbench.gdmrdigital.com/](https://workbench.gdmrdigital.com/).
 You'll want to either select an existing project or create a new one.
 Each project is a separate repository in your GitHub account.
 The title you give a project in IIIF Workbench will be the title of that image file repository in your GitHub account.

 #### Upload your images

-Once you've created your project, you can open an upload popup and upload your images one by one.
+Once you have created your project, you can open an upload popup and upload your images one by one.
 IIIF Workbench does not allow batch uploads, so you will have to select each image file individually.

 You will be prompted to select an IIIF Image Version.
 Both IIIF 2.x and 3.x are compatible with static images, so the selection is based on your preference for the structure of manifests.
 You can review the full [version 3.x documentation](https://iiif.io/api/image/3.0/) to see what differences arise between the two.